learn-co-students/cli-data-gem-assessment-v-000/slideshower/README.md

 # Slideshower

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/slideshower`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-: Delete this and the text above, and describe your gem

 Welcome to Slideshower!
 This gem will ask you for a subject of stock photos you want to view, grabbing photos off of http:/www.pexels.com.

 After typing the subject of stock photos you want to see, press enter, and a menu will appear.
 Pressing 1 will display the photos title and url one by one as a slideshow.
 Pressing 2 will allow you to view all of the photos at once.
 Pressing 3 will allow you to select a new subject of stock photos.
 Pressing 4 will exit the program.